Easy Pumpkin Whoopie Pie Recipe with Fluffy Pumpkin Spice Cookies

 The dough in this pumpkin whoopie pie recipe will be soft, so grab a spoon or cookie scoop.
 Simply drop heaping spoonfuls of the dough onto a lined and sprayed baking sheet.
 Then, pop your trays into the oven at 350°F (180°C) for 13-16 minutes.
 They’ll be light and springy to the touch when done, but be sure to let them cool completely before working with them.

 Of course, you can make the pumpkin spice cookies and devour them all on their own—and that would not be a mistake.
 But, taking the few extra minutes to make the complete pumpkin whoopie pies with cream cheese filling is more than worth it!

 It’s as easy as beating together softened cream cheese, butter, vanilla, cinnamon, and nutmeg with a hand mixer on medium speed.
-Once it’s nice and fluffy, add in Truvia® Confectioners Sweetener gradually, beating in just ½ cup at a time.
-Once everything is integrated and whipped to your liking, you’re ready to assemble.
+Once fluffy, add in Truvia® Confectioners Sweetener gradually, beating in just ½ cup at a time.
+When everything is integrated and whipped to your liking, you’re ready to assemble.

 Starting with a cooled pumpkin cookie, spread a heaping spoonful of cream cheese frosting onto the flat side of the cookie.
-Top that with a second cookie to make a sandwich, gently press together, and clean up the edges as needed.
+Then, top that with a second cookie to make a sandwich and gently press together.
+Clean up the edges as needed.
 Repeat until you’ve assembled as many of your pumpkin whoopie pies as you’d like!

-You can assemble all of your pies at once, but I think it’s best to assemble just as many as you plan to eat immediately.
-Your fluffy pumpkin spice cookies will stay fresher and springier if you store them un-frosted, and the cream cheese filling tastes best when it’s freshly whipped.
+Now, you can assemble all of your pies at once, but I think it’s best to assemble just as many as you plan to eat immediately.
+Your fluffy pumpkin spice cookies will stay fresher and springier if you store them un-frosted.
+And, the cream cheese filling tastes best when it’s freshly whipped.